BPA-CSIRO-Workshops/metagenomics-manuals/docs/index.md

 • Your fair dealing or fair use rights, or other applicable copyright exceptions and limitations;<br>
 • The author’s moral rights;<br>
 • Rights other persons may have either in the work itself or in how the work is used, such as publicity or privacy rights.<br>
-*Notice* - For any reuse or distribution, you must make clear to others the licence terms of this work.<br>
+*Notice* - For any reuse or distribution, you must make clear to others the license terms of this work.<br>